ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Some revisions of this draft specification use a different value for the H3_DATAGRAM Settings Parameter.
 This allows new draft revisions to make incompatible changes.
-Implementations MAY support multiple draft versions at the same time.
-In that scenario, endpoints MUST send multiple values for H3_DATAGRAM.
+Multiple draft versions MAY be supported by either endpoint in a connection.
+Such endpoints MUST send multiple values for H3_DATAGRAM.
 Once an endpoint has sent and received SETTINGS, it MUST compute the intersection of the values it has sent and received, and then it MUST select and use the most recent draft version from the intersection set.
 This